-Freeboard 100-\ Flo od Detention Basins, Wetlands & Stormwater Ponds Infiltration and Biofiltration Basins Rain Gardens 100-yr EOF 100-yr EOF Bottom 100-yr EOF EOF Low Floor 2.0 ft 1.0 ft 0.0 ft NA 0.0 ft NA NA NA Low Entry NA NA 2.0 ft 1.0 ft NA 2.0 ft 1.0 ft 0.5 ft
+Freeboard 100-\ Flo od Basi Wetlan Storm Detention Basins, Wetlands & Biofiltration Basins Ponds Rain Gardens 100-yr EOF 100-yr EOF Bottom 100-yr EOF EOF Low Floor 2.0 ft 1.0 ft 0.0 ft NA 0.0 ft NA NA NA Low Entry NA NA 2.0 ft 1.0 ft NA 2.0 ft 1.0 ft 0.5 ft

-(g) All new residential, commercial, industrial and other habitable or non-habitable structures, and all stormwater BMPs, must be constructed so that the lowest floor and lowest entry elevations comply with Table C6.
+(g)(h) All new residential, commercial, industrial and other habitable or non-habitable structures, and all stormwater BMPs, must be constructed so that the lowest floor and lowest entry elevations comply with Table C6.
+A structure on residential property not intended for human habitation and not attached to a habitable structure is exempt from this requirement, if the District finds it impractical and the landowner files a notation on the property title that the structure does not meet the requirement.